broadinstitute/cromshell/docs/addcommand.md

 - Add an import statement near the top of the file, following this format
   - `from .<command directory name> import command as <command name>`
   - E.g. `from .my_new_command import command as my_new_command`
-- Add command to the list of click command in cromshell near the bottom with the following format
+- Use the Clicks add_command function near the bottom with the following format
   - `main_entry.add_command(<command name>.main)`
   - E.g. `main_entry.add_command(my_new_command.main)`